abtt-decompiled/analysis/analysis.md

 ### Android 8+ Required

 OpenTrace is designed with the relatively low version requirement of [Android 5.1 (API level 22)](https://github.com/abtt-decompiled/opentrace-android/blob/master/app/build.gradle#L36).
 ABTraceTogether has a much higher requirement of [Android 8 (API level 26)](https://github.com/abtt-decompiled/abtracetogether_1.0.1.apk_disassembled/blob/c996e20b180a9dfbfb3addd10511af76ce8ae1ed/resources%5CAndroidManifest.xml#L3).
-It's not immediately clear to me why this was necessary, as the major dependency switch to MobileFirst appears to be compatible with Android versions [back to Android 6 (API level 23)](https://mobilefirstplatform.ibmcloud.com/blog/2019/09/04/mobilefirst-android-Q/), which is the oldest target version that Google will still allow into the Play store.
+It's not immediately clear to me why this was necessary, as the major dependency switch to MobileFirst appears to be compatible with Android versions at least [back to Android 6 (API level 23)](https://mobilefirstplatform.ibmcloud.com/blog/2019/09/04/mobilefirst-android-Q/).
 Numerous [reviews](https://play.google.com/store/apps/details?id=ca.albertahealthservices.contacttracing&hl=en_US&showAllReviews=true) on the Play store reference how relatively new devices are not supported by the app.

-Given the stated goal of wide adoption of the app, making technology choices that exclude Android 6 and 7, which make up [36% of Android phones](https://www.androidauthority.com/android-version-distribution-748439/), seems like a mistake.
+Given the stated goal of wide adoption of the app, making technology choices that exclude Android 5.1 through Android 7, which [make up 47%](https://www.androidauthority.com/android-version-distribution-748439/) of Android phones worldwide, seems like a mistake.
+Adoption of newer Android handsets is probably higher in Alberta than the global average, but this still leaves a large range of Albertans out.

+_Update: an earlier version of this section said that Google Play prevented new apps from supporting Android older than Android 6, but this is incorrect.
+This means that the range of Android handsets that ABTraceTogether could possibly have supported is wider than I thought at the start._

 ### Logging features